Skip content

 Global food and drinks companies pledge to improve dairy sustainability.

-Food and drinks businesses that represent 30 percent of milk processed worldwide have agreed to sign up to a worldwide dairy sustainability plan that entails the provision of regular progress updates.
+Businesses that represent 30 percent of milk processed worldwide have agreed to sign up to a worldwide dairy sustainability plan that entails the provision of regular progress updates.

 Nestlé, Unilever and Coca-Cola are among the signatories to the Sustainable Dairy Partnership (SDP), which outlines 11 criteria designed to tackle sustainability issues.
 The initiative comprises five stages to help processors understand where they stand on the sustainability ladder.
 The SDP also requires participating companies to tackle the issue of deforestation and animal welfare and comply with local laws.